-A small number of implant roots can also provide support for custom-made prosthetics like bridges and dentures that can replace multiple teeth at the same time.
-Compared to traditional, removable prosthetics, implant-retained ones have been shown to last longer as well as provide a stronger bite.
+A small number of implant roots can also provide support for custom-made prosthetics like bridges and partial dentures that can replace multiple teeth at the same time.
+Compared to traditional, removable prosthetics, implant-supported ones have been shown to last longer as well as provide a stronger bite.

 For patients in need of a full denture to bring back an entire row of teeth, one can be anchored to the jawbone using just four to six strategically placed implant roots.
 Implant dentures take up less room in the mouth than traditional ones, and they also enable a patient to recover more of their bite strength, helping them enjoy a more varied and nutritious diet.

 Understanding the Cost of Dental Implants